Caloocan: Local government

 Caloocan, like other cities of the Philippines, is a local government unit whose powers and functions are specified by the Local Government Code of the Philippines.
 In general, as a city, Caloocan is headed by a mayor who heads the city's executive function and the vice mayor who heads the city's legislative function, which is composed of eighteen councilors, six from each of the city's three city council districts.
 For representation, the city has three districts, and therefore three representatives, in the country's House of Representatives.

+The current Caloocan City Hall, situated in Grace Park East, serves as the city's seat of government.
+Located in a rectangular lot between 8th and 9th Streets and 8th and 9th Avenues, it replaced the old city hall built in 1952 on A. Mabini Street, across from San Roque Cathedral-Parish, now occupied by 999 Shopping Mall Caloocan.
+The Caloocan City Hall North, situated in Camarin along Zapote Street, serves the northern part of the city.
+It is currently undergoing reconstruction since 2023.